 Peer-reviewed Conference Presentations

-- Bi, W, Nienborg, H, and Xiao, B. (2019).
-How does motion affect material perception of deformable objects?.
-Computational Cognitive Neuroscience, CCN 2019.
+- Bi, W, Nienborg, H, and Xiao, B. (2018).
+How does motion affect material perception of deformable objects?
+Computational Cognitive Neuroscience, CCN 2018.
 Philadelphia.
+PDF.
 Poster.

 - Xiao, B. Shuang, Z., Gkioulekas, I, Bi, WY, and Bala, K. (2018).
 Does geometric sharpness affect perception of translucent material perception?
 VSS 2018.
 St. Pete's Beach.
 Poster.